AlbedoWang/albedowang.github.io/_pages/about.md

 王凯健
 University of Science and Technology of China(USTC)

 Personal Information
 ======
 I'm an undergraduate student in the School of Cyber Security, University of Science ad Technology of China(USTC).
-My current research interets span LLM Server System , Distributed System and Machine Learning Compiler.
+My current research interests span LLM Server System , Distributed System and Machine Learning Compiler.
 Meanwhile, I'm a remote intern at UC San Diego and will do in-person research during summer vacation.

 Contacts